kubernetes/kubernetes/docs/networking.md

 coordinate which ports they use very carefully or else be allocated ports dynamically.

-## Kubernetes model
+## LMKTFY model

 Coordinating ports across multiple developers is very difficult to do at scale and exposes users to cluster-level issues outside of their control.
-Dynamic port allocation brings a lot of complications to the system - every application has to take ports as flags, the API servers have to know how to insert dynamic port numbers into configuration blocks, services have to know how to find each other, etc.  Rather than deal with this, Kubernetes takes a different approach.
+Dynamic port allocation brings a lot of complications to the system - every application has to take ports as flags, the API servers have to know how to insert dynamic port numbers into configuration blocks, services have to know how to find each other, etc.  Rather than deal with this, LMKTFY takes a different approach.

-Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):
+LMKTFY imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):
    * all containers can communicate with all other containers without NAT
    * all nodes can communicate with all containers (and vice-versa) without NAT
    * the IP that a container sees itself as is the same IP that others see it as

-What this means in practice is that you can not just take two computers running Docker and expect Kubernetes to work.
+What this means in practice is that you can not just take two computers running Docker and expect LMKTFY to work.
 You must ensure that the fundamental requirements are met.

-This model is not only less complex overall, but it is principally compatible with the desire for Kubernetes to enable low-friction porting of apps from VMs to containers.
+This model is not only less complex overall, but it is principally compatible with the desire for LMKTFY to enable low-friction porting of apps from VMs to containers.
 If your job previously ran in a VM, your VM had an IP and could talk to other VMs in your project.
 This is the same basic model.

 Until now this document has talked about containers.
-In reality, Kubernetes applies IP addresses at the `Pod` scope - containers within a `Pod` share their network namespaces - including their IP address.
+In reality, LMKTFY applies IP addresses at the `Pod` scope - containers within a `Pod` share their network namespaces - including their IP address.
 This means that containers within a `Pod` can all reach each other’s ports on `localhost`.
 This does imply